ASAKASA

 After-hours close: regime composite, bottom-watch, source-health roll-up.

-24/7 prediction-market flow scanner — a separate signal stream that monitors public on-chain prediction-market flow for high-conviction, wallet-concentrated, informed positioning, and emails a transition alert only when it clears a high bar.
+24/7 prediction-market flow scanner — a separate signal stream that monitors public on-chain prediction-market flow for high-conviction, wallet-concentrated, informed positioning — markets already settling toward an obvious outcome are screened out — and emails a plain-English transition alert only when it clears a high bar.
 Most cycles publish nothing.

 A market-intelligence brief with restraint built in.

 Raven is the lab's market-intelligence brief: a high-cadence scan of regime, flow, insiders, event risk, prediction-market pressure, and civilizational-technology bottlenecks.
-It is designed to say "wait" more often than it says "act."
+It is designed to say "wait" more often than it says "act" — and it describes conditions and risks, never giving advice or making any claim about returns.

 Every input is source-tagged — aggregated mainstream reporting, official filings, exchange/SEC/FINRA/FRED/Cboe data, and Tier-A primaries only; no social-media or pundit feeds, and descriptive language throughout, never a trade instruction.
 It is invite-only and not commercially sold — a working research programme, by request.